micrub/generator-zumata-chatbot/generators/app/templates/_README.md

 $ npm run build:debug && npm run debug
 ```

-Next, go back to the [Webhook Configuration][https://dialogflow.com/docs/integrations/facebook] where you left off to complete the last step.
-Once the webhook is configured successfully, you're off to go to start a conversation with your new chatbot at [Facebook Messenger][facebook-messenger-url].
+Next, go back to the [Webhook Configuration][facebook-messenger-integration-url] where you left off to complete the final step.
+Once the webhook is configured successfully, you can then start a conversation with your new chatbot at [Facebook Messenger][facebook-messenger-url].

 #### Production

 To deploy the chatbot application in production, make sure the deployment pod has been setup properly with [Docker][docker-url].

-Then, the [Dockerfile][dockerfile-url] should be ready unless you need to tune it if that does not fit your need.
+The [Dockerfile][dockerfile-url] should be ready unless you need to tune it if that does not fit your need.
 Otherwise, the following lines should suffice for general deployment.

 ```Dockerfile
 # install local dependencies